-Take Winston Churchill, Martin Luther King, Jr., or Thomas Jefferson vs. Hitler—all four men were dynamic and powerful storytellers.
+Take Winston Churchill, Martin Luther King, Jr., Abe Lincoln, or even Hitler.
+All four men were dynamic and powerful storytellers.

-Stories are powerful and brand storytelling can change the way a consumer relates with you and your product or service—when it’s used correctly.
+Stories are powerful.
+Brand storytelling changes the way a consumer relates with you and your product or service—when used correctly.

 The Summit Project: A Case Study in Storytelling

-During Memorial Day weekend I had the opportunity to participate in an amazing tribute to our fallen heroes.
+During Memorial Day weekend several years ago, I had the opportunity to participate in an amazing tribute to our fallen heroes.

-The Summit Project, created by my amazing friend David Cote, is a Maine-based non-profit, which acts as a living memorial to pay tribute to the fallen service members from Maine who have died in the line of duty since September 11, 2001.
+The Summit Project is a Maine-based non-profit, which acts as a living memorial to pay tribute to the fallen service members from Maine.

 The hikes pull a varied group of people together with one united purpose: To honor those who served and, through their service, gave the greatest sacrifice.

-It’s a story developed through words and video from their family and friends—and a story that continues to live and grow through the hikers that carry and share it.
+It’s a story developed through words and video from their family and friends.
+Aa story that continues to live and grow through the hikers who carry and share it.